A/N: Barnabas' telepathic communications to Willie are underlined and italicized.

 Willie sat in front of the fireplace poking his jeans into the flames.
 "They got dogs now at the Tanner Farm—three of 'em—and there was a cop car in the driveway that turned on its headlights."
 He shuddered and jabbed harder at the timber.
 "Dunno if they gotta good look at me or the pickup, but I think maybe they did, they'll come here.
 When they see my ripped pants with blood on 'em, they'll know it was me."

 "Not bad."
 Willie showed him the bite marks on his ankle and lower leg.
 The wounds stung a little but had, for the most part, stopped bleeding.
 "Mostly got my jeans.
 Gotta scrub my sneakers next; they're fulla mud."

-Barnabas knelt beside him and gave the injuries closer examination.
+The servant was perplexed when Barnabas knelt on the floor beside him to give the injuries closer examination.
 He lifted Willie's leg slightly and drew it to his mouth.